WilliamxJiang/hopecraft/AUTOCOMMITTER.md

-The hashtag symbol is technically called an octothorpe.
+A group of ferrets is called a "business."